cmarsa/compsyspp/01_tour/intro_notes.md

-# A Tout of computer systems: notes
+# A Tour of computer systems: notes
 Files such as hello.c that consist exclusively of ASCII characters are known as text files.
 All other files are known as binary files.